A practical guide to the Freshdesk ticket API with examples (2026)

 Common Freshdesk ticket API examples

 Let’s get into the practical stuff.
 Here are a few of the most common things people do with the Freshdesk ticket API.
-We’ll use Python for the code snippets since it’s a popular choice for this kind of thing.
+We’ll use Python for the code snippets since it’s a popular choice for this kind of work.

 Example 1: Fetching a list of tickets